 How to choose the best dehumidifier

-Check our test results to see how they really perform over a Kiwi winter.
+Check our dehumidifiers test results to see how they really perform over a Kiwi winter.

 Types of dehumidifiers

-Most dehumidifiers available here are compressor (refrigerant) models, which use the same tech as heat pumps and fridges.
-But there are increasing numbers of desiccant dehumidifiers in the market.
+There are two types of dehumidifiers: desiccant and refrigerant (compressor).
+Most dehumidifiers available here are refrigerant models, but there are increasing numbers of desiccant dehumidifiers in the market.

 Dehumidifier features